 You can then explore the area and see the eternal flame burning from the natural gas next to the holy spring. and visit the Muktinath temple also known as the salvation temple.

 Trekking hours: 4 hrs

-Today the trek takes you down the valley, pass Ekle Bhatti village and walk along the Kali Gandaki River to reach Jomsom.
+Today the trek takes you down the valley, passes Ekle Bhatti village and walks along the Kali Gandaki River to reach Jomsom.